bitstrings/nbm-maven/README.md

 </plugin>
 ```

- * **Remove existing signatures and set the Permissions attribute to sandbox (this will also correctly configure the associated jnlp).**
+ * **Remove existing signatures and make an exception for all JARs containing "commons" in its name (set Permissions to sandbox, the associated JNLP will be correclty configured).**

 ```xml
 <plugin>